winitzki/scall/tutorial/programming_dhall.md

 In this way, we will derive the pattern functor `F` for this recursive type, showing us how to define the Church encoding.

 Note that `P` is a type _constructor_ (`P : Type → Type`), so `F` must have the kind `(Type → Type) → Type → Type`.
-Because the mapping between `F P` and `P` is a mapping between _type constructors_, it must be written in Dhall as the type `∀(t : Type) → F P t → P t`.
+Because the mapping between `F P` and `P` is a mapping between _type constructors_, it must be written in Dhall as the type `∀(t : Type) → F P t → P t` (with an extra type parameter `t`).
 Here `F P t` is the application of `F` to `P`, giving a type constructor, which is then applied to the type `t`.
-The Church encoding must be applied at the level of type constructors according to this type formula:
+The Church encoding must be applied at the level of type constructors via the same type formula as we used in the previous section:

 ```dhall
 let LFixK = λ(F : (Type → Type) → Type → Type) → λ(a : Type) →
    ∀(r : Type → Type) → (∀(t : Type) → F r t → r t) → r a
 ```
+This is the general Church encoding at the level of type constructors.
-Then we expect the type constructor `P` to be defined via `LFixK F` with suitable `F`.
+The type constructor `P` will be defined via `LFixK F` with some `F`.
+It remains to figure out how to write a suitable `F`.

 As the the definition of `P` is non-parametric, the type `∀(t : Type) → F P t → P t` means just the product of all function types `F P t → P t` for all `t`.
 In the example at hand, `P t` can have values only when `t = Int` or `t = Text`.